Interpreters and translators speak, read, and write in at least two languages fluently.

 Some interpreters specialize in other forms of interpreting for people who are deaf or hard of hearing.

-Some people who are deaf or hard of hearing are able to lip-read English instead of signing in ASL.
+Some people who are deaf or hard of hearing can lip-read English instead of signing in ASL.
 Interpreters who work with these people do “oral interpretation,” mouthing speech silently and very carefully so that their lips can be read easily.
 They also may use facial expressions and gestures to help the lip-reader understand.

 Other modes of interpreting include cued speech, which uses hand shapes placed near the mouth to give lip-readers more information; signing exact English; and tactile signing, which is interpreting for people who are blind as well as deaf by making hand signs into the deaf and blind person’s hand.